WWE Evolution (2025): Preliminary matches

 The event began with Becky Lynch defending Raw's Women's Intercontinental Championship against Lyra Valkyria and Bayley in a triple threat match.
 During the match, Lynch performed a Manhandle Slam on Valkyria, but Bayley broke up the pin.
 Valkyria then broke up a pinning attempt by Bayley on Lynch after a Bayley-to-Belly.
 Valkyria then performed Nightwing on Lynch, but Bayley broke up the pin.
 The ending of the match saw Bayley attempt to pin Valkyria following Rose Plant, but Lynch pinned Bayley with a roll-up to retain the title.

 The second match was Jacy Jayne defending her NXT Women's Championship (with Fallon Henley and Jazmyn Nyx) against Jordynne Grace (accompanied by Blake Monroe).
 Henley and Nyx attacked Grace with the referee distracted.
 Jayne performed a middle-rope neckbreaker on Grace for a nearfall.
 As Jayne had the title belt in hand, Grace rolled up Jayne for a nearfall.
 With Henley distracting the referee, Monroe struck Grace with the title belt, allowing Jayne to pin Grace after Rolling Encore to retain the title.
+After the match, Monroe shoved the title back to Jayne.

 During the Evolution broadcast, several Hall of Famers and legends were shown in the crowd, including Ivory, Jazz, Jacqueline, Molly Holly, Melina, Maryse, Alundra Blayze, Leilani Kai, Vickie Guerrero, Cherry, and Torrie Wilson.

 After that, The Judgment Day (Raquel Rodriguez and Roxanne Perez) defended the WWE Women's Tag Team Championship against The Kabuki Warriors (Asuka and Kairi Sane), Alexa Bliss and Charlotte Flair, and Sol Ruca and Zaria in a fatal-four way tag team match.
 During the match, Flair performed a Spear on Perez for a nearfall.
 Later, Rodriguez performed a powerbomb on Bliss onto Asuka and Sane.
 Rodriguez then performed a Tejana Bomb on Ruca and pinned her to retain the title.